loclahost/phrases-editor/README.md

 ## Release notes

+### 2.0.1
+* Fix missing focus when editing a phrase
+* The application is now strict when parsing the json settings file

 ### 2.0.0
 * Feature: Autogenerate key from selected locale using a fixed namespace.
 Check the **keyGenerator** settings
 * Removed: Surprises are now dropped.
 It was a silly idea.